CBD against depression

 What differences are there between CBD and antidepressants?

-Which studies investigate CBD for depressive moods?
+Which studies examine CBD for depressive moods?

-How do you properly dose CBD for depression?
+How to properly dose CBD for depression?

 Can CBD be used alongside psychotherapy?